 To enable Adobe Flash Player in Mozilla Firefox, click the three stripes in the top-right corner and select the "Add-ons" option from the contextual menu.

 Now select the "Plugins" section on the left pane and then select the "Always Activate" option near the Shockwave Flash, or select the "Ask to Activate" option if you want Firefox to ask before using Shockwave Flash on a particular website.

 If you do not see Shockwave Flash in Plugins, download Adobe Flash Player manually from Adobe's website here.
 Install Adobe Flash Player and restart Mozilla Firefox.
-Then, follow the same steps and Shockwave Flash will be now added to your Mozilla Firefox Plugins.
+Then, follow the same steps, and Shockwave Flash will be added to your Mozilla Firefox Plugins.

 To enable Adobe Flash Player in Opera, click the Opera logo button on the top-left corner and select "Settings".